Rowen-Richardson/FNB-App-Academy/Readme.md

 ## Week 3: Pine City Zoo App (In Progress)
 - Started building the Pine City Zoo web application.
 - Implemented initial HTML and CSS structure.
-- Project is ongoing and not yet complete.
+- Created a Feedback form and pages that lead to different pages

 ---